-INVITATION TO BID - LEGISLATIVE ASSEMBLY SECRETARIAL, TELEPHONE MESSAGE, AND BILL AND JOURNAL ROOM SERVICES
+INVITATION TO BID - LEGISLATIVE ASSEMBLY SECRETARIAL AND TELEPHONE MESSAGE SERVICES

 Please submit your bid in accordance with the instructions.
 Please use this invitation to submit your bid and attach supplemental pages as necessary.
-One copy of your bid must be received in the Legislative Council office no later than 10:00 a.m. on Tuesday, October 1, 2002.
-The bids will be opened and read on that date.
-The bids will be reviewed by the Legislative Management Committee on Monday, October 7, 2002.
+One copy of your bid must be submitted to the Legislative Council office by 2:00 p.m. on Wednesday, November 6, 2002.
 If your bid is accepted, your bid constitutes a binding contract and includes the specifications of this invitation to bid.